 The winner was IMPAC.

 We went with them twice.
-And although we chose the same trip (snorkeling and kayaking in the Rock Island plus bathing in Milky Way), both times differed a bit when it came to picking the snorkeling spots (we were told it always varies, depending on weather and a skipper).
+And although we chose the same trip (snorkeling and kayaking in the Rock Island plus bathing in Milky Way), both times differed a bit when it came to picking the snorkeling spots.
+We were told it always varies, depending on weather and a skipper.

-Previously the tour included also the Jellyfish Lake, but not anymore - the lake is closed for visitors.
+Previously the tour also included the Jellyfish Lake, but not anymore - the lake is closed for visitors.
 Imagine our disappointment when we heard the news!
-Fortunately, during the kayaking trip, we learned that there are more jellyfish lakes in Palau and it is still possible to swim with them.
+Fortunately, during the kayaking trip, we learned that there are more jellyfish lakes in Palau, and it is still possible to swim with them.
 We write about it in our article Jellyfish Lake in Palau.